VTKien0310/laravel-simple-extendables/Extendables/Templates/Readme/README.md

 php artisan optimize
 ```

-#### Start Laravel Horizon in background
+#### Start Laravel Horizon in the background

-For production environment, please follow
+For the production environment, please follow
 the [official documentation](https://laravel.com/docs/11.x/horizon#deploying-horizon).
 For local development environment, you can start Horizon in background: